Tigers vs. White Sox Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- The White Sox's Lucas Giolito (3-3) will make his 11th start of the season.
+- Lance Lynn (3-5) will take to the mound for the White Sox and make his 11th start of the season.

 |Opponent